Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of mackerel offers many of the aroma accents complementary to gooseberry, including fishy and oyster accents.
+The flavour profile of mackerel offers many of the accents complementary to gooseberry, including fishy and oyster accents.
 Because the flavour profile of mackerel has many of the of the features that are complementary to gooseberry, they are likely to pair very well together.

 Prominent Flavour Notes Of Mackerel Are Represented By Longer Bars